tucommenceapousser/php-remote-storage/SERVER.md

 This document describes how to run official releases for simple deployments.

+These instructions were tested with Fedora 23 and Ubuntu 14.04 LTS.

 In addition, instructions are provided to install a simple remoteStorage compatible application to test and play with the server.